-Having established the asymptotic results for the JSQ policy in Subsections~\ref{ssec:jsqfluid-infinite} and~\ref{ssec:jsq-diffusion-infinite}, the proofs of the asymptotic results for the JSQ$(d(N))$ scheme in Theorems~\ref{fluidjsqd-infinite} and~\ref{diffusionjsqd-infinite} involve establishing a universality result which shows that the limiting processes for the JSQ$(d(N))$ scheme are `asymptotically equivalent' to those for the ordinary JSQ policy for suitably large~$d(N)$.
-The notion of asymptotic equivalence between different schemes is now formalized in the next definition. \begin{definition} Let $\Pi_1$ and $\Pi_2$ be two schemes parameterized by the number of server pools $N$.
+Having established the asymptotic results for the JSQ policy in Sections~\ref{ssec:jsqfluid-infinite} and~\ref{ssec:jsq-diffusion-infinite}, the proofs of the asymptotic results for the JSQ$(d(N))$ scheme in Theorems~\ref{fluidjsqd-infinite} and~\ref{diffusionjsqd-infinite} involve establishing a universality result which shows that the limiting processes for the JSQ$(d(N))$ scheme are `asymptotically equivalent' to those for the ordinary JSQ policy for suitably large values of~$d(N)$.
+The notion of asymptotic equivalence between different schemes is formalized in the next definition.

+\begin{definition} Let $\Pi_1$ and $\Pi_2$ be two schemes parameterized by the number of server pools~$N$.
 For any positive function $g:\N\to\R_+$, we say that $\Pi_1$ and $\Pi_2$ are `$g(N)$-alike' if there exists a common probability space, such that for any fixed $T\geq 0$, for all $i\geq 1$,

 \end{definition}

 Intuitively speaking, if two schemes are $g(N)$-alike, then in some sense, the associated system occupancy states are indistinguishable on $g(N)$-scale.
 For brevity, for two schemes $\Pi_1$ and $\Pi_2$ that are $g(N)$-alike, we will often say that $\Pi_1$ and $\Pi_2$ have the same process-level limits on $g(N)$-scale.
 The next theorem states a sufficient criterion for the JSQ$(d(N))$ scheme and the ordinary JSQ policy to be $g(N)$-alike, and thus, provides the key vehicle in establishing the universality result.